+There are areas of timber panelling.
+Internal Walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls are partly of lath and plaster construction and partly of plasterboard construction.
+There are areas of timber panelling, tile wall finishes and PVC wet wall finishes.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction.
+The floors are of suspended timber construction .
+Some areas are of solid concrete construction.
 No sub floor access was available.
-All floors are covered.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel type.
 The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
+The internal doors consist of a timber panel, flush timber, timber panel effect and timber-glazed type.
+The door facings and skirting boards are of a timber and similar style.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.

-The fireplace in the Lounge has been removed, however the opening on the chimney breast remains.
+A wood burning stove is fitted in the lounge.
 Internal Decorations Visually inspected.
-The internal walls and ceilings have a painted finish.
+The internal walls and ceilings have a papered and painted finish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply installed.
-The electricity consumer unit is located in a bedroom.
-A range of 13amp sockets are distributed throughout the property.
+The electricity consumer unit is located in the cupboard within the lounge.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas supply installed.
+The property has an LPG gas supply.
+The tank is located in the rear garden.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains supply.
-The shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with electric shower over.
-A composite sink unit is fitted within the kitchen.
-Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-There is a gas fired, 'Worcester' central heating boiler located within the kitchen.
-This supplies a system of water filled radiators throughout the property.
-The boiler also supplies the domestic hot water.
+The bathroom is fitted with a white suite containing a WC, wash hand basin and bath with mixer shower.
+A sink unit is fitted within the kitchen.